 For the lunch containers like the stacking To-Go Ware Stainless Steel, the Lille Stackable Thermal Compartment, and the Black + Blum Stainless Steel, we placed water in each and put them on their side, rolling them around to see if we could get them to leak.

-While looking at the design, we looked at the capacity and measured it by putting as many cans of sparkling water as we could in each of the vessels.
-We then looked at the ease of cleaning each model; we also evaluated the features of each box, and if the features made it more effective or easier to use.
+To assess design, we measured capacity by putting seeing how many cans of sparkling water each vessel would hold.
+We then evaluated each model's ease of cleaning as well as the features of each box, and whether those features made it more effective or easier to use.
 Many of the lunch bags have a large capacity; the Baloray, Lokass, and Fit and Fresh insulated totes had the largest capacities and would be good options if you are a food prepper and want a bag that can help you transport your meals to the office.
 We also liked the Hango lunch bags for capacity, as they offered a large or small capacity depending on your daily needs (or the possibility to use both, if you're a snacker).

-As far as easy to clean lunch boxes, the stainless steel Black + Blum and the Lille Home Stackable Compartments were at the top of that list, as they are designed to be cleaned like a dish.
+The stainless steel Black + Blum and the Lille Home Stackable Compartments topped the list for ease of cleaning, as they are designed to be cleaned like a dish.
 Most models are trickier to clean and require more elbow grease.
 Stepping it up a little in the basic features, the YETI Daytrip had the best features of the lunch boxes with its rigid, easy-to-clean shape, waterproof lining, magnetic lid, and sturdy zipper.

 Everyone has different needs in a lunch box; whether you are a food prepper, like to carry leftovers, or prefer the traditional sandwich and snacks every day, there are hundreds of lunch box options for you.
 We hope that our research and testing helps you narrow down the options in a market so saturated, and you're able to choose the best lunch box for your lifestyle.